dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 }
 {% endprettify %}

-Note, however, that there isn’t a relationship between `T` and `S`, so this second option changes the semantics from what was likely to be intended.
+Note, however, that there isn't a relationship between `T` and `S`, so this second option changes the semantics from what was likely to be intended.

 ### type_parameter_supertype_of_its_bound